NordIQuEst/application-library/simulators/lumi/QuEST/README.md

 ## Compiling the file

-Once loaded, we can compile the `file.c` that we want to run in QuEST.
-For example,
+Once loaded, we can for example, compile the `bernstein_vazirani_circuit.c` that we want to run in QuEST.

 ```
 cc -o bernstein -I $QuEST_INCLUDE_DIR -L $QuEST_LIBRARY_PATH  bernstein_vazirani_circuit.c -lQuEST -lm -DQuEST_PREC=$QuEST_PREC
 ```

+The file used in this example can be found [here](https://github.com/QuEST-Kit/QuEST/blob/master/examples/bernstein_vazirani_circuit.c)

 After that, we can just run the output `./bernstein` to get the result.